Ahaetulla nasuta

-Ahaetulla nasuta, also known as Sri Lankan green vine snake and long-nosed whip snake, is a venomous, slender green tree snake endemic to Sri Lanka.
+Ahaetulla nasuta, also known as Sri Lankan green vine snake, long-nosed whip snake, and long-nosed tree snake, is a venomous, slender green tree snake endemic to Sri Lanka.
 It was previously known as the common green vine snake and was widely distributed across India and South East Asia, until a 2020 study split them into several different species, restricting Ahaetulla nasuta just to the Sri Lankan population.

 Etymology

 The genus name Ahaetulla comes from the Sri Lankan Sinhalese words ahaetulla/ahata gulla/as gulla, meaning "eye plucker" or "eye picker", because of the belief that they pluck out the eyes of humans, as first reported by the Portuguese traveler João Ribeiro in 1685.
 The species name nasuta is Latin for "of the nose", in reference to its elongated snout.

 Vernacular names

 The Sinhala name "Aheatulla" or "eye-plucker" forms the taxonic genus name.
 In Tamil, it is known as pachai paambu.
 In Kannada, it is known as Hasiru Haavu.